mjordan/islandora_workbench/README.md

 All of these configuration options are required.

-## Sample data
+## Creating nodes from the sample data

-Using the sample data and configuration file, the output of `./workbench --config config.yml` should look something like:
+Using the sample data and configuration file, the output of `./workbench --config create.yml` should look something like:

 ```
 Node for 'Small boats in Havana Harbour' created at http://localhost:8000/node/52.